Bureau of Land Management: History

+Background

 The BLM's roots go back to the Land Ordinance of 1785 and the Northwest Ordinance of 1787.
 These laws provided for the survey and settlement of the lands that the original Thirteen Colonies ceded to the federal government after the American Revolution.
 As additional lands were acquired by the United States from Spain, France and other countries, the United States Congress directed that they be explored, surveyed, and made available for settlement.

 During the Revolutionary War, military bounty land was promised to soldiers who fought for the colonies.
 After the war, the Treaty of Paris of 1783, signed by the United States, the UK, France, and Spain, ceded territory to the United States.
 In the 1780s, other states relinquished their own claims to land in modern-day Ohio.
 By this time, the United States needed revenue to function and land was sold as a source of income for the government.

 In order to sell the land, surveys needed to be conducted.
 The Land Ordinance of 1785 instructed a geographer to oversee this work as undertaken by a group of surveyors.
 The first years of surveying were completed by trial and error; once the territory of Ohio had been surveyed, a modern public land survey system had been developed.
-In 1812, Congress established the General Land Office as part of the Department of the Treasury to oversee the disposition of these federal lands.
+In 1812, Congress established the United States General Land Office as part of the Department of the Treasury to oversee the disposition of these federal lands.
 By the early 1800s, promised bounty land claims were finally fulfilled.

 In the 19th century, other bounty land and homestead laws were enacted to dispose of federal land.
 Several different types of patents existed.
 These include cash entry, credit, homestead, Indian, military warrants, mineral certificates, private land claims, railroads, state selections, swamps, town sites, and town lots.
 A system of local land offices spread throughout the territories, patenting land that was surveyed via the corresponding Office of the Surveyor General of a particular territory.
 This pattern gradually spread across the entire United States.
 The laws that spurred this system with the exception of the General Mining Law of 1872 and the Desert Land Act of 1877 have since been repealed or superseded.

 In the early 20th century, Congress took additional steps toward recognizing the value of the assets on public lands and directed the Executive Branch to manage activities on the remaining public lands.
 The Mineral Leasing Act of 1920 allowed leasing, exploration, and production of selected commodities, such as coal, oil, gas, and sodium to take place on public lands.
 The Taylor Grazing Act of 1934 established the United States Grazing Service to manage the public rangelands by establishment of advisory boards that set grazing fees.
 The Oregon and California Revested Lands Sustained Yield Management Act of 1937, commonly referred as the O&C Act, required sustained yield management of the timberlands in western Oregon.